AtomLinter/linter-puppet-lint/README.md

 linter-puppet-lint
 =========================

-This package provides linter support to your puppet files trough atom-linter using puppet-lint
+This package provides linter support to your puppet files through atom-linter using puppet-lint

-It's completly based on linter-ruby https://github.com/AtomLinter/linter-ruby they did the dirty job
+It's completely based on linter-ruby https://github.com/AtomLinter/linter-ruby (they did the dirty job)

 ![Preview](http://s16.postimg.org/b84dqyuf9/pup_lin_scrsho.png)

 ## Installation
 Linter package must be installed in order to use this plugin.
 If Linter is not installed, please follow the instructions [here](https://github.com/AtomLinter/Linter).

-Also the pupet-lint gem must be installed.
-If your don't have puppet-lint installed, please follow the instructions [here](http://puppet-lint.com/).
+Also the puppet-lint gem must be installed.
+If you don't have puppet-lint installed, please follow the instructions [here](http://puppet-lint.com/).

 But basically you should do `gem install puppet-lint`

 #### Compatibility
-__Since the 0.5.0 version this package is not longer compatible with old versions of puppet-lint__ because we are using now a custom log format with %{line} and %{column} placeholders.
+__Since the 0.5.0 version this package is no longer compatible with old versions of puppet-lint__ because we are using now a custom log format with %{line} and %{column} placeholders.
-If you have an old version of puppet-lint installed please follow the instructions of puppet-ling gem installation to ensure that you have the last version of puppet-lint.
+If you have an old version of puppet-lint installed please follow the instructions for the puppet-lint gem installation to ensure that you have the last version of puppet-lint.

 ### Plugin installation